EXCLUSIVE-U.S. mulls using sweeping powers to ramp up production of coronavirus protective gear

 U.S. health officials have told Americans to begin preparing for the spread of the virus in the United States.

 The law grants the president the power to expand industrial production of key materials or products for national security and other reasons.
-The biggest producers of face masks in the United States include 3M Corp MMM.N, Honeywell International Inc HON.N and Kimberly-Clark Corp KMB.N.
+The biggest producers of face masks in the United States include 3M Corp MMM.N and Honeywell International Inc HON.N.

 Trump, a Republican seeking re-election on Nov.
 3, has faced criticism from Democrats over his administration's response to the outbreak.